 If you have enough time, you may want to spend a bit of it strolling through the busy shopping-and-eating area around the castle, as well as walking across the river to the atmospheric Eton village.

-It is probably true that once you’ve been to a botanic garden, you’ve been to all of them, yet Kew Gardens ♥♥ is clearly among the stand-outs in this category, deserving of its own place in the UNESCO World Heritage list.
-Spread-out grounds are impeccably maintained and utterly spectacular, with thousands of species of trees and vegetation, and plethora of strategically placed memorial benches for unhurried relaxation.
+It is probably true that once you’ve been to a botanic garden, you’ve been to all of them, yet Kew Gardens ♥♥ (aka Royal Botanic Gardens) is clearly among the stand-outs in this category, deserving of its own place in the UNESCO World Heritage list.
+Spread-out grounds are impeccably maintained and utterly spectacular, with thousands of species of trees and vegetation, and a plethora of strategically placed memorial benches for unhurried relaxation.
 Several glasshouse galleries hold enough educational content to satisfy the most curious.
 A number of thematic gardens are equally enticing, while the Rose Garden is simply magnificent.
 In addition, there is a variety of other “points of interest” (secluded buildings, groves, ponds, scenic views), plus aquatic displays and many children’s activities.
 The gardens can easily fill a whole day for those inclined.

 Hampton Court Palace ♥♥ is another fantastic place to include in the itinerary.
-It consists of several “apartments”, built in different styles for different kings and queens.
+It consists of several apartments, built in different styles for different kings and queens.
 While furnishings are sparse, the rooms themselves are quite resplendent.
 The Great Hall of Henry VIII’s wing is utterly majestic with a superbly carved ceiling.
 The Tudor Kitchens wing is a fascinating insight into the cooking and eating customs of the English court, accompanied by requisite smells and sounds.

 Costumed guides provide free tours and commentary throughout the palace.
 Musical performances on medieval instruments occur at various places.
 Several times a day, in the main kitchen hall, costumed musicians play music with the help of kitchen utensils.